Cardiothoracic Surgery Division

 All members of the Division of Cardiac Surgery engage in innovative research ranging from novel clinical trials to clinical outcomes research to innovative translational research.
 Cardiac surgeons are principal investigators or co-investigators on dozens of clinical trials related to valve disease, coronary artery disease, renal failure after heart surgery, aortic diseases, and heart failure surgery.
 Collectively, our group publishes more than 75 new publications each year.
 The division has two basic science labs.
 Finally, we have a robust clinical outcomes research group that partners with the Virginia State Cardiac Services Quality Initiative (VCSQI).

 For over two decades, the Kron/Laubach lab has been investigating lung injury as it pertains to ischemia/reperfusion, during lung transplantation, and during cardiopulmonary bypass.
 Dr. Roeser’s research focuses on innovative technologies to treat ARDS and burn injuries.
-Dr. Teman’s research interests are in the detection and prevention of organ damage related to cardiopulmonary bypass (the “heart-lung machine”).
 Collectively, this lab has had numerous grants from the NIH, DOD, and American Heart Association.

 Our team at UVA has been highly prolific in investigations that strive for the best possible outcome.
 Whether it is deciding on which patients benefit the most from an operation, or risk factors for specific complications, our surgeons are constantly trying to provide the best possible care based on up-to-date knowledge.
 We also work closely with and serve leadership positions in the Virginia Cardiac Surgery Quality Initiation (VCSQI) the largest regional clinical outcomes collaborative in the U.S. targeted at improving cardiac outcomes.